keylime/keylime/README.md

 material are those of the author(s) and do not necessarily reflect the views of the Assistant Secretary of Defense for Research and Engineering.

-Keylimes license was changed from BSD Clause-2 to Apache 2.0.
+Keylime's license was changed from BSD Clause-2 to Apache 2.0.
 The original BSD Clause-2 licensed code can be found on the [MIT github organization](https://github.com/mit-ll/MIT-keylime).